hanswhan/hanswhan.github.io/essays/Reflect-on-Your-Use-of-AI-in-ICS-314.md

 ##

+1. Experience WODs
+The first experience WOD that comes into my mind is definitely digits WOD.

-- Used ChatGPT for grammar check and brainstorming only.
+- Used ChatGPT for grammar check only.